aseprite/docs/resize.md

 You can resize your sprite using *Edit > Sprite Size* menu option.

+> Note: Resizing a sprite resizes all slices accordingly, changing their position and size.

 <!-- PREVIEW: GIF, resize sprite using menu option -->

 ![Resize](resize/resize.gif)